Rubin causal model

 The Rubin causal model (RCM), also known as the Neyman–Rubin causal model, is an approach to the statistical analysis of cause and effect based on the framework of potential outcomes, named after Donald Rubin.
-The name "Rubin causal model" was first coined by Paul W. Holland.
+The name "Rubin causal model" was coined by Paul W. Holland.
 The potential outcomes framework was first proposed by Jerzy Neyman in his 1923 Master's thesis, though he discussed it only in the context of completely randomized experiments.
 Rubin extended it into a general framework for thinking about causation in both observational and experimental studies.

 Introduction

 The Rubin causal model is based on the idea of potential outcomes.
 For example, a person would have a particular income at age 40 if they had attended college, whereas they would have a different income at age 40 if they had not attended college.
 To measure the causal effect of going to college for this person, we need to compare the outcome for the same individual in both alternative futures.
 Since it is impossible to see both potential outcomes at once, one of the potential outcomes is always missing.
 This dilemma is the "fundamental problem of causal inference."

 Because of the fundamental problem of causal inference, unit-level causal effects cannot be directly observed.
 However, randomized experiments allow for the estimation of population-level causal effects.
 A randomized experiment assigns people randomly to treatments: college or no college.
 Because of this random assignment, the groups are (on average) equivalent, and the difference in income at age 40 can be attributed to the college assignment since that was the only difference between the groups.
 An estimate of the average causal effect (also referred to as the average treatment effect or ATE) can then be obtained by computing the difference in means between the treated (college-attending) and control (not-college-attending) samples.

 In many circumstances, however, randomized experiments are not possible due to ethical or practical concerns.
 In such scenarios there is a non-random assignment mechanism.
 This is the case for the example of college attendance: people are not randomly assigned to attend college.
 Rather, people may choose to attend college based on their financial situation, parents' education, and so on.
 Many statistical methods have been developed for causal inference, such as propensity score matching.
 These methods attempt to correct for the assignment mechanism by finding control units similar to treatment units.